 - certain birth defects (38 U.S.C.
 1811-16), and children of certain Korean service veterans born with spina bifida (38 U.S.C.
 1821). - (xvii) Any amount of crime victim compensation (under the Victims of Crime Act) received through crime victim assistance (or payment or reimbursement of the cost of such assistance) as determined under the Victims of Crime Act because of the commission of a crime against the applicant under the Victims of Crime Act (42 U.S.C.
 10602(c)); and - (xviii) Allowances, earnings and payments to individuals participating in programs under the Workforce Investment Act of 1998 (29 U.S.C.
 2931(a)(2)). - (xix) Any amount received under the Richard B. Russell School Lunch Act (42 U.S.C.
 1760(e)) and the Child Nutrition Act of 1966 (42 U.S.C.
 1780(b)), including reduced-price lunches and food under the Special Supplemental Food Program for Women, Infants, and Children (WIC); - (xx) Payments, funds or distributions authorized, established, or directed by the Seneca Nation Settlement Act of 1990 (25 U.S.C.
 1774f(b)). - (xxi) Payments from any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts (42 U.S.C.
 1437a(b)(4)); - (xxii) Compensation received by or on behalf of a veteran for service-connected disability, death, dependency, or indemnity compensation as provided by an amendment by the Indian Veterans Housing Opportunity Act of 2010 (Pub.
 L. 111-269; 25 U.S.C.
-4103(9)) to the definition of income applicable to programs authorized under the Native American Housing Assistance and Self-
+4103(9)) to the definition of income applicable to programs authorized under the Native American Housing Assistance and Selfreceived by an individual Indian pursuant to the Class Action Settlement Agreement in the case entitled Elouise Cobell et al. v.
+Ken Salazar et al 816 F. Supp.
+2d 10 (Oct 5, 2011 D.D.C.) for a period of one year from the time of receipt of that payment as provided in the Claims Resolution Act of 2010 (Pub.
+L. 111-291);

 Determination Act (NAHASDA) (25 U.S.C.
-4101 et seq.) and administered by the Office of Native American Programs;
+4101 et seq.) and administered by the Office of Native American Programs; (xxiii) A lump sum or a periodic payment